 If you have further questions about this, check out these helpful blog article on how to record and upload your video in 30 Minutes or Less!

-Theme & Styling: Choose your template and colors
+Theme & Styling: Choose your colors

 Primary and Secondary Colors